Bringing woman filmmakers from archives to screens

 Join us to rediscover these forgotten classics, experience the brilliance of Mexico’s Golden Age, and witness women claiming the screen like never before.

-FILMS & TOUR DATES
+FILMS & 2025 TOUR DATES

-(Adela Sequeyro, 1937)
+(Adela Sequeyro, 1h22min)

-This dazzlingly bold melodrama marks the first sound film in Mexico directed by a woman.
+This bold melodrama marks the first sound film in Mexico directed by a woman.
 Adela Sequeyro writes, directs, and stars as Ana María, who flees her oppressive hacienda for a bohemian life of romance and intrigue.
 With wit, style, and daring, she reclaims her freedom, ensuring Nobody’s Wife remains a pioneering tale of female autonomy on screen.

 Pictureville, Bradford: 8 November

-(Matilde Landeta, 1951)
+(Matilde Landeta, 1h41min)

 This gripping melodrama follows two sisters whose lives diverge; Maria (Miroslava Stern) into privilege, Elena (Elda Peralta) into the city’s underworld, before colliding in a storm of passion, envy and betrayal.
 Here trailblazing director Matilde Landeta turns to the harsh realities of prostitution and power, crafting a daring critique of gender and class in Golden Age Mexican cinema.